 Post-accident: As soon as practicable following an accident involving a commercial motor vehicle operating on a public road in commerce, each employer shall test for alcohol and controlled substances of each surviving driver: Who was performing safety-sensitive functions with respect to the vehicle, if the accident involved the loss of human life; or Who receives a citation under state or local law for a moving traffic violation arising from the accident, if the accident involved: Bodily injury to any person who, as a result of the injury, immediately receives medical treatment away from the scene of the accident; or One or more motor vehicles incurring disabling damage as a result of the accident, requiring the motor vehicle to be transported away from the scene by a tow truck or other motor vehicle.
+Random: Companies are to scientifically and randomly test drivers at a minimum annual percentage rate of 10% of the number of drivers for alcohol testing, and 25% for controlled substances testing.
+The random alcohol test must be performed prior, during or just after a driver is about to, or has performed a safety sensitive function as defined in Section 382.107.
+All drivers must have an equal chance of selection.

 Type of Accident Involved Citation Issued to the CMV Driver Test Must be Performed by Employer

 i.
 Human fatality YES YES

 NO YES

 ii.
-Bodily injury with immediate medical treatment away YES YES
+Bodily injury with immediate YES YES

+medical treatment away

 from the scene NO NO

 iii.
-Disabling damage to any motor vehicle YES YES
+Disabling damage to any YES YES

+motor vehicle

 requiring tow away NO NO